sritchie73/NetRep/vignettes/NetRep.md

 A permutation procedure is necessary to determine whether the value of each statistic is significant: *e.g.* whether they are higher than expected by chance, *i.e.* when measuring the statistics between the module in the discovery dataset, and random sets of nodes in the test dataset.
-You can also test whether these statistics are smaller than expected by chance by changing the alternative hypothesis in the `modulePreservation` function (e.g. `alternative="lower"`)

 By default, the permutation procedure will sample from only nodes that are present in both datasets.
-This is appropriate where the assumption is that any nodes that are present in the test dataset but not the discovery dataset are unobserved in the discovery dataset: they may very well fall in one of your modules of interest.
+This is appropriate where the assumption is that any nodes that are present in the test dataset but not the discovery dataset are unobserved in the discovery dataset: *i.e.* they may very well fall in one of your modules of interest.
 This is appropriate for microarray data.
 Alternatively, you may set `null="all"`, in which case the permutation procedure will sample from all variables in the test dataset.
 This is appropriate where the variable can be assumed not present in the discovery dataset: for example microbial abundance or RNA-seq data.

+You can also test whether these statistics are smaller than expected by chance by changing the alternative hypothesis in the `modulePreservation` function (e.g. `alternative="lower"`).

 ### Choosing the right statistics